How to Build Your Credit Rating

 4. Store Credit Lines and Card Accounts

 Many consumers who have applied for a major credit card receive a response that the financial institution has denied their application.
-Such responses often include an explanation like this: “You do not have the sufficient credit history to qualify for a credit card account.”
+Such responses often include an explanation like this: “You do not have sufficient credit history to qualify for a credit card account.”